e-jinny/TIL/React_Fundamentals/backroads-app/README.md

 ### Deployment

 - make sure to fix warnings and errors
+- with github repo
   - push up to github repo
   - netlify - import an existing project
+- However I pushed this project up to my TIL repo..so I’ll deploy this manually on Netlify